eWaterCycle/era5cli/README.rst

 Library to download ERA5 hydrological (sub)set.
 Currently the goal is to have a copy of ERA5 available for eWaterCycle users.

-This library is in a preliminary phase of development.

 Hydrological Variables:
 -----------------------